openstack/charm-deployment-guide/deploy-guide/source/install-juju.rst

 ----------

 The next step is to use Juju to deploy OpenStack.
 This will involve deploying the OpenStack applications and adding relations between them.
+Go to :doc:`Install OpenStack <install-openstack>` now.

 ..
 LINKS
 .. _Juju: https://jaas.ai